 24 hours after tummy tuck.

 Have you considered a tummy tuck?
-Visit CosmetiCare for a free consultation.
-“Try on” any procedure from the comfort of your home with their online service, “New Look Now.”
-And when you mention Caryn100 you can save 10% on services including abdominoplasty and liposuction.
+Contact CosmetiCare for a free consultation.
+You can also “try on” any procedure from the comfort of your home with their online simulation tool, which is part of the consultation process!

 COSMETICARE & SOUTH COAST OUTPATIENT SURGERY CENTER